csexton/bai_si_bu_jie/_posts/2009-08-30-things-that-go-chirp-in-the-night.markdown

 With that done, it was about 5 AM, and I then had to make the rounds to make sure there were no more bats, or racoons (don't ask) in the house.
 I also wanted to make sure the kids were not vampires yet.

 <img src="http://fuzzymonk.com/photos/blog/image/595/IMG_1110.JPG" class="photo" />
-<b>Roy mid flight</b>
+**Roy mid flight**

-<a name="towel" ></a>
-<blockquote>A towel is about the most massively useful thing an interstellar hitchhiker can have.
-You can wrap it around you for warmth as you bound across the cold moons of Jaglan Beta…wet it for use in hand-to-hand combat…wrap it around your head to ward off noxious fumes…any man who can hitch the length and breadth of the Galaxy, rough it … win through, and still know where his towel is, is clearly a man to be reckoned with.</blockquote> --Hitchhiker's Guide to the Galaxy
+\* A towel is about the most massively useful thing an interstellar hitchhiker can have.
+You can wrap it around you for warmth as you bound across the cold moons of Jaglan Beta…wet it for use in hand-to-hand combat…wrap it around your head to ward off noxious fumes…any man who can hitch the length and breadth of the Galaxy, rough it … win through, and still know where his towel is, is clearly a man to be reckoned with. --Hitchhiker's Guide to the Galaxy